Oklahoma Historical Society: Oklahoma History Center

 The society operates the Oklahoma History Center, the state's museum located in Oklahoma City.
-The Oklahoma History Center occupies 215,000 ft² (19,974m²) and contains more than 2,000 artifacts and exhibits featuring hands-on audio, video, and activities.
-A museum store is available online or at the Oklahoma History Center, and annual membership can be purchased for individuals, families, and institutions.
+The Oklahoma History Center occupies 215,000 ft2 (19,974m2) and contains more than 2,000 artifacts and exhibits featuring hands-on audio, video, and activities.
+A museum store is available online or at the Oklahoma History Center.

 From 1919 to 1942, Czarina Conlan was in charge of collecting artifacts and documents for the museum from the various Native American tribes throughout the state.
 The History Center also houses the OHS Research Division, which includes a large Research Center that is free and open to the public.

 Oklahoma Museum of Popular Culture (OKPOP)

-In May 2009 the OHS announced plans to build a second museum, to be called the Oklahoma Museum of Popular Culture, or OKPOP, and located in Tulsa's Brady District.
+In May 2009 the OHS announced plans to build a museum to be called the Oklahoma Museum of Popular Culture, or OKPOP, located in Tulsa's Brady District.
 It is planned as the state museum of popular culture, including music, television, film and the performing arts.
 After lengthy delays, funding for the museum was obtained through a $25 million bond issue approved in 2015.
 In late 2016, the society announced that OKPOP will be located on North Main Street, across the street from Cain's Ballroom.

+In May of 2023 the Oklahoma Senate passed a bill to provide $18 million in State funds to help finish the interior and install exhibits, provided the museum could raise a matching $18 million by November 15, 2024.